Toonkit/Website/README.md

 ![Windows](https://i.imgur.com/oB4EbDs.png) Before you try to reinstall the game, delete all of the old files.
 Corporate Clash's files can be found in the `C:\Program Files (x86)\Corporate Clash` directory on Windows.
 A broken, outdated version may be conflicting with the new installation if the files are not deleted, thus causing issues when trying to reinstall the game.

+To completely ensure all leftover files are gone, please run the cleanup utility by downloading it from [here](https://drive.google.com/file/d/1aqk_CyY4NRV2W8umeUOBuL_PZgpj2llS/view?usp=sharing).

 To install the game again, visit [corporateclash.net/play](https://corporateclash.net/play)

 ![Mac](https://i.imgur.com/bo61GBx.png) To solve this problem on Mac: